 - 1. How would you assess Chung's performance, and how would you rate Leary's management of him and the office? - 2.
 If you were Chung, how might you have more effectively managed your relationship with Leary? - 3.
 If you were Leary, how might you have more effectively managed your relationship with Chung?

-Class 7: Driving Group Performance (Thurs 11/18)
+Class 7: Special Topic: Instructor's Choice (Thurs 11/17)